NicholasDominic/sample-collaborative-filt-recsyst/README.md

 ...

 ## How to Run the App (Streamlit)
-1. Create the Python virtual environment first: `python -m venv <VENV_NAME>`.
+1. Create the Python virtual environment (VENV) first: `python -m venv <VENV_NAME>`.
-3. ...
+2. Activate your VENV and install all packages (from `requirements.txt` file).
-4.
+3. To run the app, execute this command: `streamlit run main.py`.

 ## Remarks
 - ...